What is the 6-Year Plan?

 International Children’s Bible (ICB)

-The International Children’s Bible is written at a third-grade level aimed at young readers and those with low reading skills/limited vocabulary in English.
+The International Children’s Bible is written at a third-grade level aimed at young readers and those with low reading skills or limited vocabulary in English.
 The tone is both conservative and evangelical.